monetamio/docs/en/framework/core/configuration/README.md

         "accounts": 60000
     },
     "storage": {
-        "dependencies": false,
+        // This array controls which file types are stored locally to increase speed on return visits "dependencies": false,
         "modules": false,
         "less": false,
         "bootstrap": false
     },
     "exchange": {
-        "btc": 500,
+        // This array controls the default exachange rate used when dynamic ones are unavilable "btc": 500,
         "ltc": 5
     },
     "styles": {
-        "vars": {
+        // This is ademonstration of how styling can be affected using JS options "vars": {
             "content_bg": "#DDD",
             "header_bg": "#475862"